NOTEBOOK: Asked what country he most admires, Trudeau’s answer is no longer China - National | Globalnews.ca

+NOTEBOOK: Asked what country he most admires, Trudeau’s answer is no longer China

-It was the answer that left many of even his most ardent admirers scratching their head.
+It was the answer that left many of even his most ardent admirers scratching their heads.

 Justin Trudeau, then running for the leadership of his party in 2013, was given a lob-ball question from a supporter at a “Ladies Night” meet-and-greet in Toronto: “Which nation, besides Canada, which nation’s administration do you most admire, and why?”